Virtual power plant: United States

-In the United States, virtual power plants deal with the supply side and help manage demand, and ensure reliability of grid functions through demand response (DR) and other load-shifting approaches, in real time.
-In 2023 the Department of Energy estimated VPP capacity at around 30 to 60 GW, some 4% to 8% of peak electricity demand.
+In 2023 the Department of Energy estimated VPP capacity at around 30 to 60 GW, some 4–8% of peak electricity demand.

 Texas has two Tesla-operated VPPs.
-Eligible Tesla Electric members automatically join the Virtual Power Plant, made up of Tesla Powerwall batteries.
-As such the VPP takes power when the grid needs support.
+Eligible Tesla Electric members automatically join the Virtual Power Plant, consisting of Tesla Powerwall batteries.
 Tesla pays the owner a monthly fee in addition to payment per unit of energy delivered.

-California has two electric markets: private retail and wholesale.
+California has two electric markets: retail and wholesale.
 As of 2022 PG&E paid VPP providers $2/kWh during peak demand.
-As of August/September 2022, SunRun VPP often delivered 80 MW at peak times, and Tesla VPP supplied 68 MW.
+As of August/September 2022, SunRun VPP often delivered 80 MW at peak times, while Tesla VPP supplied 68 MW.
 By 2025, California was testing 100,000 residential batteries at a combined 535 MW.
+That amount of electricity can power a mid-sized city.
+It is part of the process to advance the smart grid, where utilities don't just send power to customers but the process is interactive.

+Virginia's Virtual Power Plant (VPP) pilot program is a state-mandated initiative requiring Dominion Energy Virginia (a Phase II Utility) to implement a pilot VPP.
+The pilot is capped at 450 MW.
+It is to include incentives for 15 MW+ of distributed BESS, including residential, commercial, and industrial customers.
+As of early 2026, the program represented one of the US' largest VPP pilots.
+A program for electrification of school buses must be filed by December 31, 2027.

-Vermont’s Green Mountain Power, works with Tesla to offer a Powerwall to participating customers at a discounted rate.
+Vermont's Green Mountain Power works with Tesla to offer a Powerwall to participating customers at a discounted rate.

-Three Massachusetts utilities, National Grid, Eversource, and Cape Light Compact implemented a VPP.
+Three Massachusetts utilities, National Grid, Eversource, and Cape Light Compact, operate a VPP.
+The Massachusetts Clean Energy Center (MassCEC) is implementing a vehicle‑to‑everything (V2X) demonstration program as part of its VPP that installs free, bi‑directional EV chargers at school districts, municipalities, and residents.

 Europe

 The Institute for Solar Energy Supply Technology of Germany's University of Kassel pilot-tested a VPP that linked solar, wind, biogas, and pumped-storage hydroelectricity to provide load-following power from renewable sources.
-VPPs are commonly referred to as aggregators.

-One VPP operated on the Scottish Inner Hebrides island of Eigg.
+The isolated Scottish Inner Hebrides island of Eigg generates electricity using renewable sources and balances demand using batteries.

-Next Kraftwerke from Cologne, Germany operates a VPP in seven European countries providing peak-load resources, power trading and grid balancing services.
+Kraftwerke operates a VPP in seven European countries that provides peak-load resources, power trading and grid balancing.
 The company aggregates energy from biogas, solar and wind as well as large-scale power consumers.

-Distribution network operator, UK Power Networks, and Powervault, a battery manufacturer and power aggregator, created London's first VPP in 2018, installing a fleet of battery systems at 40+ homes across the London Borough of Barnet, offering capacity of 0.32 MWh.
-This scheme was expanded through a second contract in St Helier, London in 2020.

-In September 2019, SMS plc entered the VPP sector in the United Kingdom following the acquisition of Irish energy tech start-up, Solo Energy.
+A London VPP is supported by UK Power Networks, and Powervault.
+SMS plc operates a UK VPP.

-In October 2020, Tesla launched its Tesla Energy Plan in the UK in partnership with Octopus Energy, allowing households to join its VPP.
-Participant homes are powered with renewable energy either from solar panels or from Octopus Energy.
+Tesla operates in the UK in partnership with Octopus Energy.
+Participant homes are powered with renewable energy from solar panels or from Octopus Energy.

-In June 2024, German companies Enpal and Entrix announced plans to create Europe's largest Virtual Power Plant (VPP).
-The VPP will integrate a large number of decentralized energy resources including solar panels, batteries, and electric vehicles.
-Enpal, already a leading solar installer with more than 70,000 installed systems, plans to connect thousands of households with solar power and storage units to the VPP, offering greater energy independence and grid stability.
+German companies Enpal and Entrix operate Europe's largest VPP that integrates PV, BESS, and electric vehicles.
+Enpal is a solar installer with more than 70,000 installed systems, connects thousands of solar/BESS households to the VPP.